KILTprotocol/docs/docs/chain/fullnode.md

 title: How to set up a Full Node
 ---

-We will guide you through the process of connecting to a full node.
+We will guide you through the process of setting up and connecting to a full node.
-A full node acts differently from a collator node.
-A full node can't author blocks though the acts as a backend, checks the state of the chain to submit and validate extrinsicis directly on the network.
+In contrast to a collator, full nodes to not author blocks.
+They act as a backend for Websites, verify new blocks and validate extrinsics (e.g. coin transfers and other transactions) before they are gossiped to the collator nodes.

 ## Setup